Stan1slavssKy/TSDVM/Hash_table/README.md

     cmake ..
     make

-To use cmake for queue project with all flags use this command: cmake .. -DADD_SANITIZERS=ON -DADD_CLANG_TIDY=ON -DADD_HASH_TABLE_TESTING=ON
+To use cmake for hash table with all flags use this command: cmake .. -DADD_SANITIZERS=ON -DADD_CLANG_TIDY=ON -DADD_HASH_TABLE_TESTING=ON